penoonan/app/README.md

 ##Getting Started

-Sketch is not on Packagist yet, so for now if you want to use it, clone this repo somewhere into your Wordpress project.
-Run `composer update`, then `require "/path/to/Sketch/index.php"` in your plugin / app / functions.php / whateverplace.
+This Sketch sample app is not on Packagist yet, but the Framework is.
+So for now if you want to use it:

+* Clone this repo somewhere into your Wordpress project
+* Run `composer update`
+* `require "/path/to/Sketch/index.php"` in your plugin / app / functions.php / whateverplace.

 Take a look at the controllers, menus, views and routes in the sample app.
 Feels almost like a proper MVC configuration, doesn't it?